ptinovacao/rgem2rpm/README.md

-rgem2rpm provides a sane set of out-of-the box defaults that should allow most gem files to assemble and Just Work.
+rgem2rpm provides a sane set of out-of-the box defaults that should allow most gem files to assemble and Just Work. rgem2rpm was originally maintained at https://github.com/jppeixoto/rgem2rpm.

-== Getting Started
+## Getting Started

 1. Install the gem: <tt>gem install rgem2rpm</tt>.
 2. Run the command: rgem2rpm <gemfilename>
 3. The RPM file will be cretated in the current directory

-== Usage
+## Usage

-rgem2rpm's +rgem2rpm+ command is an executable that provides the capability to assemble rpm's using gem files.
+rgem2rpm's **rgem2rpm** command is an executable that provides the capability to assemble rpm's using gem files.
 Run the next command to get help:

     $ rgem2rpm --help